serverless/serverless-python-requirements/README.md

 ### Per-function requirements

+**Note: this feature does not work with Pipenv/Poetry, it requires `requirements.txt` files for your Python modules.**

 If you have different python functions, with different sets of requirements, you can avoid including all the unecessary dependencies of your functions by using the following structure: